flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 Many people refer to behavior-driven development as "test-driven development done right" [3].
 In fact, behavior-driven development is a set of best practices that advice you how to develop software by centering your users.

-I barely scratched the surface of behavior-driven development here, so I especially recommend to check out the references and further reading.
+I barely scratched the surface of behavior-driven development here, so I especially recommend checking out the references and further infos.

-In the next few episodes of Testing Tuesday I will introduce a few tools made for Behavior-driven development.
+In the next few episodes of Testing Tuesday I will introduce a few tools for Behavior-driven development.
 Stay tuned!

 References: